-In a divorce where minor children are involved, the one area of the divorce settlement is a maintenance agreement, wherein the amount of maintenance and the method of payment is described.
+In a divorce where minor children are involved, the one area of the divorce settlement is a maintenance agreement, wherein the amount of maintenance payable as child support and the method of payment is described.

-Maintenance calculations are often hotly debated after the final divorce and as time goes on owing to the fact that situations change, be it with a minor child leaving home, a change in living arrangements or a change in financial circumstances of either party.
+Child maintenance calculations are often hotly debated after the final divorce and as time goes on, owing to the fact that situations change.
+It may be when a child leaves home to attend University, a change in living arrangements or a change in financial circumstances of either party.
 Parents of minor children should always be aware of the effect disagreements over maintenance can have on a child and minimize any conflict over maintenance when the children are within earshot.

 Essentially, child maintenance is calculated as a percentage of each parents income divided proportionately to meet the children’s needs.